nadialvy/nadialvy/README.md

 ### Hi! 👋 I'm Nadia.

 An undergraduate student who studies Software Engineering.
 I used to interest in backend developer things.
 But, suddenly i assigned to work on a project using flutter.
 Which is, frontend.
-Well...life is a unpredictable plot twist.
+Well...life is an unpredictable plot twist.

 - 📫 How to reach me: nadialovely1803@gmail.com
 - ⚡ Fun fact: Cat enthuasiast (lol you can easilly guess from my pfp)